john-cornell/GPTNet/README.md

 # GPTNet - Simple GPT Chatbot
 ## Introduction

-C# wrapper for Large Language Models, currently OpenAI and Huggingface, with Anthropic Claude coming soon.
+C# wrapper for Large Language Models, currently OpenAI, Anthropic Claude and Huggingface models via the Huggingface inference endpoint.
 This repository will be kept up to date, and contributions are welcome.

 ## Components